HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ## An aside on decidable equality

-I originally put this with the closure properties, but I think it's important enough (and general enough!) to get its own section.
+This isn't _technically_ about visualizing etale spaces, but I was thinking about it while writing this post, and I think it fits well enough to include.
+If nothing else, it's _deifnitely_ interesting enough to include!

 If you're really paying attention, you'll notice the "easy exercise" about analytic continuation didn't actually use any aspects of finiteness.